-6.8 Outcome - Sustainable tourism accommodation is facilitated where it is complementary to and compatible with other land uses, including housing, and maintains a community's sense of place.
+5.8 Outcome - Sustainable tourism accommodation is facilitated where it is complementary to and compatible with other land uses, including housing, and maintains a community's sense of place.

-Actions Timing Council role A6.8.1 Protect appropriate sites for the development of significant tourist resorts.
+Actions Timing Council role A5.8.1 Protect appropriate sites for the development of significant tourist resorts.
 Negotiate for related affordable key worker housing to be provided in conjunction (or on-site) with tourist resorts.
-Ongoing Planner Regulator A6.8.2 Prioritise tourism accommodation and needs of tourists in areas zoned Tourist Accommodation.
-Ongoing Planner Regulator A6.8.3 Prioritise housing for residents and the needs of residents in other residential zones.
-Ongoing Planner Regulator A6.8.4 Where tourist accommodation exists in residential zones, ensure it is managed in a way that protects the residential amenity of the neighbourhood, such as through the short-stay local law.
-Ongoing Planner Regulator A6.8.5 Monitor the quantum of short-term accommodation in the Low, Medium and High Density Residential zones and consider making further tourist accommodation inconsistent if it is shown to be limiting the permanent housing opportunities.
-June 2023 Monitor/ Planner A6.8.6 Carry out compliance on self-contained secondary dwellings or granny flats which are unlawfully being let to short-term guests.
-Ongoing Regulator
+Ongoing Planner Regulator A5.8.2 Prioritise tourism accommodation and needs of tourists in areas zoned Tourist Accommodation.
+Ongoing Planner Regulator A5.8.3 Prioritise housing for residents and the needs of residents in other residential zones.
+Ongoing Planner Regulator A5.8.4 Where tourist accommodation exists in residential zones, ensure it is managed in a way that protects the residential amenity of the neighbourhood, such as through the short-stay local law.
+Ongoing Planner Regulator A5.8.5 In light of the quantity of short-term accommodation compared to the quantity of permanent housing, make the use of short-term accommodation inconsistent in the Medium and High Density Residential zones in the future.
+Within the Rural and Rural Residential zone ensure visitor accommodation is complementary to and not at the expense of housing.
+2022-23 Monitor/ Planner A5.8.6 Carry out compliance on self-contained secondary dwellings which are unlawfully being let to short-term guests and encourage owners to rent them to locals Ongoing Regulator

-7. Partnering
+6. Partnering

-7.1 Reference Group
+6.1 Reference Group

-Establish a local Housing Stakeholder Reference Group with representation from all of the following sectors:
+Continue to collaborate with Noosa's local Housing Stakeholder Reference Group with representation from the following sectors:

 - The various Noosa Council Departments;

 - Local State Members;

-- Department of Communities, Housing and Digital Economy;
+- State Departments responsible for Planning and Housing

 - QShelter;

-- Registered Community Housing
+- Registered Community Housing Providers;

-Providers;

 - NDIS Specialist Disability Accommodation providers;

 - Residential Care providers and Health sector;

 - Homelessness support services;

 - Business and Tourism sector;

 - Permanent Rental Property Managers;

 - Local private housing developers.

-This reference group will assist Council with both implementation of the Housing Strategy and associated actions.
+This reference group will assist Council with both implementation of the Housing Strategy and associated actions, including communications.
 It will not however be a decision making body.

-7.2 Private sector
+6.2 Private sector